Contact

 Shopify or Magento

-5. Scalability – Which platform grows better?
+5. Scalability – which platform grows with you more effectively?

 This is about more than just server capacity.